ZJU-DAILY/WindADBench/README.md

 | **Track 3** | Cross-turbine | Fixed held-out turbines within each farm |
 | **Track 4** | Cross-farm | Six directed transfers among Farms A, B, and C |

 Tracks 1–2 use each farm's full sensor schema.
 Tracks 3–4 use the shared semantic features `wind_speed`, `active_power`, and `rotor_speed`.
-Grid-evaluated methods in Track 1 are summarized over eight predefined operating points;
-methods with native decision procedures retain their native outputs.
-Transfer labels are derived under a common 1% normal-point false-positive budget using only the calibration data permitted by the corresponding protocol.

 ## Data

-The three raw wind-farm datasets are **not stored in this Git repository** because of their size.
-Place the `Wind Farm A`, `Wind Farm B`, and `Wind Farm C` directories in the repository root using the following layout:
+The raw datasets are not stored in this repository because of their size.
+Place the three wind-farm directories in the repository root as follows:

 ```text
 WindADBench/